lawremi/fllume/docs/README.md

 - **HTTPS**: Automatically enabled by GitHub Pages

 ### Dependencies
-- All documentation dependencies are listed in `docs/requirements.txt`
+- All documentation dependencies are managed in `pyproject.toml` under the `doc` optional-dependency group.
-- Includes Sphinx, theme, and any extensions
-- For live development, also install `sphinx-autobuild`

 ### Troubleshooting

 **Build fails locally**:
-- Check that all dependencies are installed: `pip install -r requirements.txt`
+- Check that all dependencies are installed from the project root: `uv pip install -e ".[doc]"`
 - Ensure you're in the `docs/` directory when running make commands

 **GitHub Pages deployment fails**:
-- Check the Actions tab for detailed error logs
+ Check the Actions tab for detailed error logs
-- Verify `docs/requirements.txt` includes all necessary dependencies
 - Ensure repository has Pages enabled in Settings

 **Live reload not working**: